 RV travel continues to grow in popularity throughout the United States and Canada.
 This has driven many motorhome, camper trailer, and RV manufacturers to fill the marketplace with tantalizing options.

 If you are thinking about getting into this rewarding experience, then chances are you are wondering what type of RV is right for me?
-And just how much does it cost to own an RV?
+And just how much does an RV cost to buy?

 So, buying a new RV can be quite expensive, but could also be quite a bargain.
 The average price of a new RVs truly depends on the model that you buy, as well as the types of RV you choose.